gm2552/redis-secret-template/README.md

 This is POC demonstrating:

-* Using an open source Redis distribution and Operator to deploy either a standalone or clustered instance of Redis
+* Using a Redis distribution and Operator to deploy either a standalone or clustered instance of Redis.
 * Creeating a Kubernetes Service Binding compliant secret using a SecretTemplate
 * Claiming the Redis instance with the service toolkit.
 * Consumer the Redis instance from a workload.